-Why RTD installed after the Orifice Flow element?
+Why was RTD installed after the Orifice Flow element?

-The location of the RTD (thermowell), positioned downstream of the orifice plate so the turbulence it generates will not create additional turbulence at the orifice plate.
+The location of RTD (thermowell), is positioned downstream of the orifice plate so the turbulence it generates will not create additional turbulence at the orifice plate.

 The American Gas Association (AGA) allows for upstream placement of the thermowell, but only if located at least three feet upstream of a flow conditioner.